10 Tropical Island Getaways Worldwide for People Who Are Tired of Being Cold

 The Galápagos Islands reign as a must for anyone into nature and rare species—and they make for a family-friendly getaway, too.
 Nearly 600 nautical miles west of mainland Ecuador in the Pacific Ocean, the highly protected islands are a living museum of natural history, where plants and animals have evolved for centuries without human interference.

-The best way to experience these marvels is by a small-ish cruise on ships like Aqua Expeditions’ Aqua Mare (at the highest of high end) or Metropolitan Touring’s Yacht La Pinta (at a more midrange price point).
-Each island promises immersion in nature through hiking, snorkeling, and Zodiac adventures.
+The best way to experience these marvels is a small-ish cruise on ships like Aqua Expeditions’ Aqua Mare (read Afar’s full review here) or Metropolitan Touring’s Yacht La Pinta (at a more midrange price point).
+Each Galápagos island promises immersion in nature through hiking, snorkeling, and guided tours on land.
 You’re guaranteed to see incredible animals, including pink flamingos, giant tortoises, and blue-footed boobies.
-Tip: Invest in a great camera and solid lenses before coming because you won’t be able to stop taking photos.
+Invest in or borrow a great camera and solid lenses before coming because you won’t be able to stop taking photos.

-Turquoise water in the Maldives, with palm trees and thatched-roof buildings on the left side.
+Turquoise water in the Maldives, with tall palm trees and a few thatched-roof buildings in background

 Photo by Mac Qin/Flickr

-Dotted across an astoundingly blue Indian Ocean is Asia’s smallest country, an archipelago of 1,192 coralline islets, only 200 of which are inhabited.
+Dotted across an astoundingly blue Indian Ocean is Asia’s smallest country, an archipelago of 1,190 coralline islets; only 200 of them are inhabited.
 On many of these mid-oceanic specks, developers have capitalized on their natural beauty to create some of Earth’s most swoon-worthy private island resorts, with overwater accommodation and settings that are simply unreal.
+Many of these, including Kudadoo Maldives Private Island, spoil guests with endless water sports, sandbar picnics, snorkeling, and floating breakfasts heaving with tropical fruit.

-Nature excursions are aplenty within the approximately 17,000-acre Morne Trois Pitons National Park.
+Nature excursions are plentiful within the approximately 17,000-acre Morne Trois Pitons National Park.

 Photo by evenfh/Shutterstock

 The Caribbean’s “Nature Island” brims with a rainforest, waterfalls, and emerald pools that recall Costa Rica and Hawai‘i.
+Plus, the island is a favorite of solo travelers.
 Hike the footpaths of UNESCO-recognized Morne Trois Pitons National Park to reach Earth’s second-largest boiling lake (a flooded crater warmed by molten magma below) and ice-cold but swimmable gorges.

-If you like to hike, tackle a segment of the 112-mile-long Waitukubuli National Trail in search of Dominica’s 170 colorful bird species, including the endemic sisserou parrot.
+If you like to hike, tackle a segment of the 115-mile-long Waitukubuli National Trail in search of Dominica’s 170 colorful bird species, including the endemic sisserou parrot.
 Dive to find undersea treasures like the Champagne Reef, which explodes with tiny bubbles from active fumaroles (where hot volcanic gas is released).
 A naturally occurring resident population of sperm whales (one of 22 species of whales and dolphins in Dominica’s waters) presents a unique opportunity to swim among these leviathans.
-Book one of 22 treehouse-like villas at waterfront Secret Bay, tucked away in the northeast corner of the island.
+Book one of 22 tree house–like villas at waterfront Secret Bay, in the northeast corner of the island.

 Bali’s brilliant green rice terraces are a UNESCO World Heritage site.